 The National Association for Youth Justice

 Kathryn Hollingsworth’s current research interests lie in the areas of children’s rights, youth justice and public law.
-She is particularly interested in the application of theories of responsibility and children’s rights to the area of youth justice, and the intersection of public law, children’s rights and youth justice.
-She has published a number of articles in this area and is currently working on a book, to be published by Hart in 2013, entitled Children, Rights and Criminal Justice.
+She is particularly interested in the application of theories of responsibility and children’s rights to the area of youth justice, and the intersection of public law, children’s rights, criminal law theory, and youth justice.
+She has published a number of articles in this area and is currently working on a book, to be published by Hart, entitled Children, Rights and Criminal Justice.

 Kathryn welcomes enquiries about postgraduate supervision in the areas of youth justice, children's rights, family law, and public law

 Associate (academic) Member of the Standing Committee for Youth Justice